peddie/encodings/encodings.md

 lam :: (Eval a -> Eval b) -> Eval (a -> b)
 lam b = Eval $ \x -> eval (b (Eval x))
 ~~~~

-We can do a similar trick to the Church encoding of lists and
-represent our data constructors as functions.
-This is **not** a
-Church encoding; it's called a **final encoding** for reasons unknown
-to me.
-The version using explicit constructors is called an **initial
-encoding**.

 ~~~~ {.haskell}
 -- first = Lam $ \x -> Lam $ \y -> x